Let’s Talk Whales

 - written submissions

 The scientific assessment, alongside the feedback we receive during engagement, will inform further discussions and action planning for enhanced recovery efforts for these whale populations.
-A What Was Heard report on the science based review will be available this fall.
+A What Was Heard report on the science based review is available on the DFO website.

 - Date modified: